Ordina-Group/reactivity-101/presentation.md

 // TODO: add short explaination of basic operators

 // TODO: simple exercise(s) should follow; maybe handling user events, debounce input value changes?
 To demonstrate the limitations of Signals and the POWAHH of Observables?

+// TODO Exercise where we have an imperative (Angular?) example; rewrite it using Signals, make it more reactive, refactor.
+20 minutes?

 ---